 – Consider the relationship/balance between factors such as originality, execution, and delivery (examples: a brilliantly original plot can be let down by melodramatic delivery and/or poor dialogue, a moderately original/slightly unoriginal plot with excellent execution and a unique delivery can become something ‘fresh’) – think ‘gestalt’ (the whole being greater than the sum of its individual parts)

-– If you’re aiming to incorporate spiritual elements/spirituality of some kind, they should ideally be as accessible, relevant, and relateable as possible (and if possible/where applicable, contemporary as well).
-While they can be ‘made up’ (i.e not based on existing information, beliefs or concepts in spirituality circles), they must make sense and must be consistent in their internal logic – and ideally something the audience can easily grasp (i.e not ‘New Age-y’ or esoteric in any obvious way), or you’ll alienate a wider and more mainstream audience and your work will only reach a niche audience.
+– (Optional) Spiritualise: When aiming to incorporate spiritual elements/spirituality of any kind, they should ideally be as accessible, relevant, and relateable as possible (and if possible/where applicable, contemporary as well), and not be ‘fluff’.
+While they can be ‘made up’ (i.e not based on existing information, beliefs or concepts in spirituality circles), they must make sense and must be consistent in their internal logic – and ideally something the audience can easily grasp (i.e not ‘New Age-y’ or esoteric in any obvious way) , or you’ll alienate a wider and more mainstream audience and your work will only reach a niche audience.
 You must find a style, presentation and genre that are suitable for expressing those spiritual elements – if it doesn’t come across as overtly spiritual, you’ve done your job.

 – Make an effort to write every day; 1-2 hours minimum, and ideally longer.
 Having a rough idea or plan what you’re going to write or work on before you start writing rather than trying to figure everything out on the spot while you’re writing means your writing will be easier, quicker, more efficient and better quality.